I-Am-Nicholas/Rock-Paper-Scissors/README.md

   * Implement a best-of-three game as per the accepted game rules, perhaps using an array to store scores temporarily within the Game class.

   * Make the game a touch more intuitive.
 After the initial play, when clicking the **Try Again** button, the user is taken back to the same greeting page as before as if visiting the site for the first time.
 This needs to be changed.

-## Issues

-  * The game_spec file's **Game** class repeats instantiation in each of it's *it* block.
-I considered inserting *let* helper methods at each example but that seemed to be replacing one type of repetition for another.
-I'm sure there's a way to accomplish this but it eludes me at present.

-  * I couldn't see any other way to tackle the problem other than by overhauling my code so that the **Game** class wouldn't expect any arguments.